-We estimate that the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$4.1 million.
-We will agree to reimburse the underwriters for certain reasonable and documented out-of-pocket expenses incurred by the underwriters on our behalf and in connection with this offering, including any applicable state securities filings and legal fees and expenses of counsel incurred by the underwriters, up to a maximum of \$600 thousand for such legal fees and a maximum of \$50 thousand for such other out-of-pocket expenses.
-We will also agree to reimburse the underwriters for certain expenses relating to the clearance of this offering with the Financial Industry Regulatory Authority.
+We estimate that the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$\) million.
+We will agree to reimburse the underwriters for certain reasonable and documented out-of-pocket expenses incurred by the underwriters on our behalf and in connection with this offering, including any applicable state securities filings, up to a maximum of \$\).
+We will also agree to reimburse the underwriters for certain expenses relating to the clearance of this offering with the Financial Industry Regulatory Authority, not to exceed \$\).